ImageMagick/Usage-Markdown/anim_basics/index.md

 Typically 'Overlay Animations' display no transparency at all (they can use it as part of optimization, but they don't display it).
 And if no transparency is displayed, then the animation is guaranteed to be a 'Overlay Animation'.

 Why is 'Overlay Animations' so important?
 Because there is software out there that are limited to this type of animation.
 It is much simpler.
- to handle as only overlay is performed without need to handle transparency, or save the previous frame to handle GIF disposal methods.
+To handle as only overlay is performed without need to handle transparency, or save the previous frame to handle GIF disposal methods.
 Such software is rare but does exist.

 ### Cleared Frame Animations